 • specific obligations in terms of maintaining insurance

 • shared responsibilities in regard to carrying out repairs and maintenance, and

 • the routes available if the owner wishes to make a complaint.

 The Act created a new process, to allow a discontented homeowner to apply to an Independent Judicial Body if they feel that their property factor has failed in their duties or failed to comply with the Code of Conduct.
 This body is the First Tier Tribunal for Scotland, Housing and Property Chamber (known as FTT).

-A full copy of Calvay’s Code of Conduct for Factored owners is available here.
+A full copy of Calvay’s Written Statement of Service for owners is available here.